shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   <h3>How long do GLP-1 side effects last?</h3>
   <p>
     Most common side effects such as nausea, bloating, and mild diarrhoea tend to improve within a few days to weeks as your body adapts.
-    If symptoms persist or worsen, speak to your clinician for advice.
+    If symptoms persist or worsen, speak to the Medy Clinical Team for advice.
 You can revisit the section
     <a href="#common-glp1-side-effects">Common GLP-1 side effects</a> for more detail.
   </p>